-- Consulting with the individual(s) thought to be involved and encouraging them to report it themselves and/or; - Reporting it to the instructor involved, and/or - Reporting it to a representative of the Office of Community Standards
+- A. Consulting with the individual(s) thought to be involved and encouraging them to report it themselves and/or; - B. Reporting it to the instructor involved, and/or - C. Reporting it to a member or representative of the Honor Board

-Reporting oneself after committing academic dishonesty is strongly encouraged and may be considered in determining sanctions
+Reporting oneself after committing academic dishonesty is strongly encouraged and may be considered in determining sanctions.

-A faculty member who, based on personal observations or information provided by others, suspects that a violation has occurred will speak to the suspected student about the situation and, if the violation involves work submitted by the student, shall keep an original copy of the work, if available.
+A faculty member who, based on his or her own observations or information provided by others, suspects that a violation has occurred will speak to the suspected student about the situation and, if the violation involves work submitted by the student, shall keep an original copy of the work, if available.
 In all such cases, the following shall be observed:

-- If a faculty member has reasonable proof of a violation, the faculty member shall meet with the student and learn the facts.
-In consultation with the Department Chair, the faculty member will judge the offense and impose the appropriate sanction(s), at minimum a failure on the assignment or activity and up to and including an "F" in the course as stated in the course syllabus. - The faculty member shall then complete a written narrative of the violation including the name of the student, the date of the violation, the course, a detailed summary of the violation, the resolution including any imposed sanctions, and any supporting documentation (not to exceed 3 pages of narrative excluding exhibits and other documentation).
-The instructor will provide the student the written narrative, with a copy to the Dean of the school in which the violation took place and the Associate Dean of Case Management and Community Standards (this record will be purged from the student's confidential file seven years after the case). - The student will be held to the sanction imposed by the faculty member unless the student files a timely appeal as described below under Appeal. - Except with the approval of the Dean in extenuating circumstances, a student accused of academic dishonesty in a course may not withdraw from that course before a final resolution has been reached regarding an allegation.
+- a.
+If a faculty member has reasonable proof of a violation, he/she shall meet with the student and learn the facts.
+In consultation with the Department Chair, the faculty member will judge the offense and impose the appropriate sanction(s), at minimum a failure on the assignment or activity and up to and including an "F" in the course as stated in the course syllabus. - b.
+The faculty member shall then complete a written narrative of the violation including the name of the student, the date of the violation, the course, a detailed summary of the violation, the resolution including any imposed sanctions, and any supporting documentation (not to exceed 3 pages of narrative excluding exhibits and other documentation).
+The instructor will provide the student the written narrative, with a copy to the Dean of the school in which the violation took place and the Associate Dean of Inclusion and Community Standards (this record will be purged from the student's confidential file seven years after the case). - c.
+The student will be held to the sanction imposed by the faculty member unless the student files a timely appeal as described below under Appeal. - d.
+A student accused of academic dishonesty in a course may not withdraw from that course before a final resolution has been reached regarding an allegation.
 The option of withdrawing from the course with a "W" grade is open only to the student who has been found not in violation.

-Section 1.2: Academic Standards Appeals
+Academic Standards Appeals